Binley Woods Primary School

 The school has a rich reading environment which exposes children to a variety of fiction and non-fiction books and help them discover and enjoy the world of famous authors which inspires them to read.
 We have a rich variety of books; some for children to borrow and read independently at home, some which are used as our core aspirational texts and some which we select for shared story times.
 These texts are carefully chosen to motivate, inspire, develop thinking and a love of reading.

-We also use a range of books at their skill level which enables the children to make progress within guided and independent reading sessions.
+We also use a range of books at their skill level which enables the children to make progress within wholes class, guided and independent reading sessions.
 It is within these teaching activities that the skills of reading are actively modelled and developed.
 These skills include phonics, initial decoding, inference, using pictures, comparing styles and vocabulary, gaining information from texts and analysing different types of writing.

 It is by using these two approaches, carefully threaded together that we are not only developing our children as readers but also actively using their knowledge of reading to develop their writing skills.

 Regular formative assessments using books, lessons and using O track formative as a guide to assess and plan next steps

 Termly reading ages added to Otrack and assessed for progress

 Accelerated Reader assessment and progression in reading ranges